 Director of NG Healthcare in Stoke-on-Trent, Phil Lloyd, describes how video consultation benefits them and their residents, by improving access to care and organisational efficiency

 Dr Valasapalli explains how using video has improved the support offered to care homes

 North Staffordshire Combined Healthcare NHS Trust have been interacting with care homes in the video consultation pilot recently, and were able to provide over 7 hours of advice and other invaluable support for residents with complex mental health problems and dementia during their first month on the pilot!
 In this video, one of their care home liaison nurses discusses the benefits that this has offered to them so far

 Dena from Brinsley Avenue Medical Practice in Stoke-on-Trent talks about her journey since supporting care homes with video consultations

-This is an example palliative care Skype consultation from Dr Sonnathi
+This is an example palliative care video consultation from Dr Sonnathi

-Care homes working with the North Staffordshire Skype programme share their perspectives on the project
+Care homes working with the North Staffordshire and Stoke video consultation programme share their perspectives on the project

 This is a video case study of the pilot in its very early stages.
 It is interesting to see how dual screens are being used from the desktop, with a webcam.